Strings and Runes

 Strings

 In Go, a string is a sequence of one or more characters (letters, numbers, symbols) that can be either a constant or a variable.
-Strings are made up of Unicode and are immutable sequences, meaning they cannot be changed once created.
+Strings are made up of Unicode and are immutable sequences, meaning they cannot be changed once created

-Strings in Go are similar to byte slices in that they can be used in operations that work with byte slices.
-This means you can use functions like copy and append with strings.
+in that they can be used in operations that work with byte slices.
+This means you can use functions like copy

-The internal structure of a string in Go is essentially a byte slice wrapper.
-A string is represented as a struct with two fields: elements, which points to the underlying bytes, and len, which stores the number of bytes.
+: elements, which points to the underlying bytes, and len, which stores the number of bytes.
 This internal representation is crucial for understanding how strings are manipulated and stored in memory.

-Raw strings are delimited with backquotes (`) and can contain any character except a backquote.
-There’s no escape character in a raw string literal, all characters are included as is.
-When using a raw string literal, you write in multiline.
+are delimited with backquotes (`) and can contain any character except a backquote.
+There’s no escape character in a raw string literal, all characters are included as is

 String Usages Example